heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 ### Kubernetes/Docker

 The server application is available as container image.
 Here, the server is not configured with any TLS security or authentication.
-It is expected that in deployment this responsibility is delegated to the infrastructure, e.g., a matching Kubernetes Ingress.
+It is expected that in deployment this responsibility is delegated to the infrastructure, e. g., a matching Kubernetes Ingress.

 #### Running Directly as a Docker Container

 In order to run the server locally for testing in an environment like Docker Desktop, you can run the current image as follows:

 ```
-docker run -d --name sapl-server-lt -p 8080:8080 --mount source=sapl-server-lt,target=/pdp/data ghcr.io/heutelbeck/sapl-server-lt:3.0.0-snapshot
+docker run -d --name sapl-server-lt -p 8443:8443 --mount source=sapl-server-lt,target=/pdp/data ghcr.io/heutelbeck/sapl-server-lt:3.0.0-snapshot
 ```

 ```
-docker run -d --name sapl-server-lt -p 8080:8080 -v c:\sapl\policies:/pdp/data ghcr.io/heutelbeck/sapl-server-lt:3.0.0-snapshot
+docker run -d --name sapl-server-lt -p 8443:8443 -v c:\sapl\policies:/pdp/data ghcr.io/heutelbeck/sapl-server-lt:3.0.0-snapshot
 ```

 If your server does not want to start, you will most likely have to specify a keystore.
 To do this, it is recommended that you first create a new Docker volume and store the keystore there.
 In the following example, we have created a volume 'config', which is mounted on `/pdp/data` within the container.
 We use the start parameter `SPRING_CONFIG_ADDITIONAL_LOCATION` to inform the application that an `application.yml` should also be searched for in this folder.
 The `application.yml` under `/pdp/data` also contains the configuration for your keystore:

 ```
-docker run -d --name sapl-server-lt -p 8080:8080 -v config:/pdp/data -e SPRING_CONFIG_ADDITIONAL_LOCATION=file:/pdp/data/ ghcr.io/heutelbeck/sapl-server-lt:3.0.0-snapshot
+docker run -d --name sapl-server-lt -p 8443:8443 -v config:/pdp/data -e SPRING_CONFIG_ADDITIONAL_LOCATION=file:/pdp/data/ ghcr.io/heutelbeck/sapl-server-lt:3.0.0-snapshot
 ```

-Afterward you can check if the service is online under: http://localhost:8080/actuator/health.
+Afterward you can check if the service is online under: <http://localhost:8080/actuator/health>.

 Depending on your host OS and virtualization environment, these volumes may be located at: